GennadyMV/tmc-snapshot-api/README.md

 ## REST API

 The REST API provides mostly JSON-responses as `application/json`.
-Files are returned as `text/plain`.
+Files are returned as `text/plain` or `application/zip`.
 Incase of an error, an error response is returned with the related status code and requested content-type.
 The API uses basic access for authentication.

 ### IDs